josiahbailey/APM_RPG/README.md

 - Picks a pet using weighted-random selection (see rarity table)
 - Independently rolls for a Shiny / Hollow / Rainbow variant
-- Places the pet in the arc-shaped roam zone around the RPG panel
+- Places the pet in the circular roam zone anchored at the bottom-right corner (radius ~34% of the shorter viewport axis)
 - Gives you **3 catch attempts** — each click rolls against the pet's base catch rate

 Catch rate is uniform across variants; rarity affects only spawn chance and XP reward.